Lake San Agustín: Former state

 Its watershed covered an area of 3880 km2, and was covered by pine-spruce forests.
 The lake was surrounded by mountains.
 Counterclockwise from north these include the Gallinas Mountains-Datil Mountains, the Continental Divide-Mangas Mountain-Tularosa Mountain, Continental Divide-Elk Mountains-O Bar O Mountain-Pelona Mountain-Luera Mountains and San Mateo Mountains.
 None of these mountains were glaciated during the Pleistocene; today they are remote and largely devoid of surface water.

 Flora and fauna

-Lake sediments contain remnants of diatoms, freshwater algae, gastropods and ostracods.
-Pine-spruce woodlands and sagebrush grew along the shore and surroundings of Lake San Agustín.
+Lake sediments contain remnants of diatoms, freshwater algae, gastropods, ostracods and sedges, including petrified plants.
+Pine-spruce woodlands and sagebrush grew along the shore and surroundings of Lake San Agustín, bulrushes were conspicuous features of the landscape.
 The fauna that lived around the lake share characteristics with present-day populations that occur at higher elevations and/or farther north.

 Animal fossils found in lake deposits include unidentified species, but also fish and: